Skip to contents

 verbose

-(logical) if true, print some additional messages.
+(logical) If true, print some additional messages.

 clean_pq

-(logical) if true, empty samples and empty ASV are discarded before clustering.
+(logical) If true, empty samples and empty ASV are discarded before clustering.

 keep_temporary_files